Polynomial Identities and Codimensions of Two- and Three-Dimensional Metabelian Non-Lie Leibniz Algebras: Identities of Certain Three-Dimensional Metabelian Leibniz Non-Lie Algebras

-To conclude, we have determined the polynomial identities of all two- and three-dimensional metabelian non-Lie Leibniz algebras over both infinite and finite fields, identifying generators for their $T$-ideals, bases for the associated relatively free algebras, and their codimension growth.
-Further analysis of other three-dimensional Leibniz algebras, as well as of polynomial images, is left for future work.
+To conclude, we have determined the polynomial identities of three nontrivial two-dimensional and twelve three-dimensional metabelian non-Lie Leibniz algebras over both infinite and finite fields.
+In each case, we identified generators for the corresponding $T$-ideals, constructed bases for the associated relatively free algebras, and determined the corresponding codimension growth.
+The study of polynomial identities of other three-dimensional Leibniz algebras, as well as the investigation of polynomial images, is left for future work.

-These results enhance the structural understanding of Leibniz algebras and provide useful tools for future developments in the theory of identities in nonassociative algebras.
+These results contribute to a deeper understanding of the structure of Leibniz algebras and provide useful tools for further investigations in the theory of polynomial identities of Leibniz algebras and, more generally, of nonassociative algebras.